BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

-This section outlines all the options in the PDMPublisher home tab:
+This section outlines all the options in the **PDMPublisher** home tab:

 ---

 ## Export Location

-Location where to export the files.
+Location where to export generated files.

   - The location can be in or outside  SOLIDWORKS PDM vault.
   - The Browse button allows the user to specify the destination folder for the exported files, making it easy to direct them to any desired location.